mwittig/pimatic-dwd-weather/README.md

 | interval          | 10       | Number  | The time interval in minutes (minimum 10) at which the weather data will be queried |

+## Installation

+Please note, the minimal node.js version required to run the plugin is version 4.5.

 ## Device Configuration

 The DWD Weather device is provided to obtain weather data for a single location.